alice-i-cecile/understanding-bevy/src/ecs/systems-queries.md

 1. Live within a ['Stage'](timing/scheduling-stages.md), which control the broad timing and scheduling strategy of the system.
 2. Automatically run and supplied with data to read and write by Bevy's [scheduler](timing/scheduling-stages.md).

-Ordinary systems can have one of four types of arguments:
+Ordinary systems can accept any arguments that implement the [`SystemParam`](https://docs.rs/bevy/0.4.0/bevy/ecs/trait.SystemParam.html) trait.
+The typical built-in options for this are:
 1. **Queries** (`Query`), which grab the components for all entities which have *all* of the specified components and pass the **query filters**.
 2. **Resources** (`Res`, `ResMut` and `Local`), which are global singletons for storing data that isn't associated with a particular entity.
 3. **Commands** (`Commands`), for queueing up broad-reaching tasks until the end of the stage.
 See [Commands](communication/commands.md) for an explanation of how these work.